-Many university STEM major programs have reduced the credit hours for a course in Matrix Algebra or have simply dropped the course from their curriculum.
-The content of Matrix Algebra in many cases is taught just in time where needed.
+Many university STEM major programs have reduced the credit hours for a Matrix Algebra course or simply dropped the course from their curriculum.
+The content of Matrix Algebra, in many cases, is taught just in time where needed.
 This approach can leave a student with many conceptual holes in the required knowledge of matrix algebra.
 This course is designed so that a student gains an introductory knowledge of matrix algebra.
 The topics covered in the course include the following.

 - Chapter 1: Introduction

 - Chapter 2: Vectors

 - Chapter 5: System of Equations

 - Chapter 6: Gaussian Elimination Method

 - Chapter 8: Gauss-Seidel Method

 The content available for the above topics is in the form of: